 A few organisations will take payment within the month that your vehicle is delivered.

 Yes, your vehicle includes breakdown cover for the duration of the lease.
 The contact number relevant to your lease can be located in the My Account section of our website under the ‘vehicle details’ or in your Driver Handbook.
 Please be aware that in some circumstances there may be a charge for breakdown services, for example - mis-fuelling, keys locked in vehicle and other non-mechanical call-outs.
+If you require breakdown assistance in the first year of your lease please contact your manufacturer directly initially.

 All routine servicing is included within the cost of the lease.